hawkoli1987/Megatron-Bridge/docs/training/optimizer-scheduler-config.md

-# Optimizer & Scheduler Configuration
+# Optimizer and Scheduler Configuration

 The optimizer and scheduler configurations control optimization algorithms, learning rate schedules, and weight decay strategies.